When talking about the most beautiful islands in the world, everyone has their favorite.

 Dunn’s River Falls were first discovered by the Spaniards, who called the area “La Chorrera.”
 Over time the name became Ocho Rios, meaning eight rivers (despite the fact that there are only four rivers in the region).

 The falls extend for over 600 feet, and the entrance fee is $20.
 You can climb to the top of the falls and spend as long as you want floating in the water.
-Guides are not compulsory, but they are available, especially if you’re not a confident on slippery rocks.
+Guides are not compulsory, but they are available, and recommended if you’re not confident walking on slippery rocks.

 2. Hiking in the Blue Mountains